 Goodness of fit statistics were calculated to compare the model-predicted shade results to the associated observed shade measurements.
 The statistics calculated include the coefficient of determination, mean error, mean absolute error, and root mean squared error.
 Results are presented in Table 3-81.
-A scatter plot of the measured and model-predicted results are shown in Figure 3-248.
-Overall, these results were good and the bias is near zero.
+A scatter plot of the measured and model-predicted results are shown in Figure 3-249.
+Overall, these results are considered good.
+The mean error is 0.9 percent effective shade points indicating the model does not have an under or over prediction bias relative to the field measured values.